Kevin Joseph Aloysius Connors

 - Died November 10, 1992 in Los Angeles, CA USA

-He was also a professional basketball player for a couple of seasons.
-During his brief basketball career, he earned the distinction of being the first Pro Basketball player to break the glass behind the basket while making a slam-dunk during a regular-season game, an honor many people think is held by NBA-great Darryl Dawkins.
-Source: Eric Nadel's radio short-clip series: "A page from Basketball's past."
+Connors was also a professional basketball player for a couple of seasons.
+During his brief basketball career, he earned the distinction of being the first player to break the glass behind the basket while dunking during a regular season game, an honor many people believe is held by "Chocolate Thunder" Darryl Dawkins.
+Source: Eric Nadel's radio series: "A page from Basketball's past."

 In his third year in Montreal, Connors put up a .290/~.399/.423 season with only six homers, though he was still clearly reaching base enough.
-Unfortunately, Hodges still held down first for Brooklyn.
+Unfortunately, Hodges still held down first for Brooklyn and would for another decade.
 Connors was taunted regularly by fans in other cities; in one instance, he threw raw hamburger into the crowd in Rochester, NY, saying "Eat, you wolves!"

 1951-1952: His last years in baseball